 There was no outlook written for Grant Green in 2018.
 Check out the latest news below for more on his current fantasy value.

 Grant Green Contract Information:

-Signed a $2.75 million signing bonus with Oakland in August of 2009.
+Signed a minor-league contract with the Marlins in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Grant Green – simply subscribe now.

 |2013 (Multiple Teams)||25||MAJ||LAA/OAK||45||153||140||16||35||10||8||1||1||17||0||0||10||44||0||2||1||.250||.301||.343||.644|